-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company is expected to incur further losses in the development of its business.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company expects to incur further losses in the development of its business, and that its ability to continue as a going concern is dependent upon its ability to obtain the necessary capital to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.